Mrs E. Williams – Subject Lead Performing Arts

 There are numerous opportunities for learners to consider creative structures and genres in existing British theatre and from theatre around the world.
 The compelling delivery of the drama curriculum at Key Stage 3 is intended to provide learners with a secure and successful skill base for further at Key Stage 4 and beyond, promoting independence and deeper levels of self-reflection using an ever growing repertoire of subject specific vocabulary.

-Homework is issued regularly as part of each unit completion and will often include research on topics covered in class or evaluations on the performance process.
+Homework is issued regularly as part of each Component completion and will often include research on topics covered in class or evaluations on the performance process..